openharmony/docs/en/application-dev/reference/apis/js-apis-freeInstall.md

 ## isHapModuleRemovable

-isHapModuleRemovable(bundleName: string, moduleName: string, callback: AsyncCallback\<boolean>): void;
+isHapModuleRemovable(bundleName: string, moduleName: string, callback: AsyncCallback\<boolean>): void

 Checks whether a module can be removed.
 This API uses an asynchronous callback to return the result.